Seed Savers Exchange does not currently sell potato seed, tubers, or potato plants but offers dozens of varieties on The Exchange.

-This versatile crop arrived in America centuries ago and today ranks as the most popular vegetable in the United States.
-Cool-season vegetables, potatoes come in a great range of shapes, sizes, colors, and textures and are grown from small tubers known as “seed potatoes”.
+This versatile crop originated in South America centuries ago and today ranks as the most popular vegetable in the United States.
+Cool-season vegetables, potatoes come in a great range of shapes, sizes, colors, and textures and are most often grown from small tubers known as “seed potatoes”.

 Sow potatoes outdoors 2-3 weeks after your last frost.

 Tubers should be planted at a depth of 6-8 inches and between 1 and 2 feet apart.
 Rows should be spaced 3 feet apart.
 Plant each piece of potato cut side down, with the eyes pointing up.

 Germination typically occurs between 14 and 28 days.

 A week or two before your planting date, set your seed potatoes in an area where they will be exposed to light and temperatures between 60-70 degrees Fahrenheit to begin the sprouting process.
 Potatoes smaller than a golf ball can be planted whole.
 For larger potatoes: 1-2 days before planting, use a sharp, clean knife to slice into pieces approximately 2 inches square, each containing at least 1 or 2 eyes.
 In a day or so, thick calluses will form over the cuts, which will help prevent rotting.

 Plant tubers in light, loose, and well-drained soil in full sun.
 Potatoes do well when planted in a 6-8 inch trench, covered with 4 inches of soil.
 Continue to cover with soil as the plants grow, “hilling” them as they grow.

 Potatoes can tolerate a light frost; however, they will need protection if a hard, late-season freeze occurs.
 Keep potato vines watered—about one to two inches of water or rain per week—throughout the summer, especially during the period when the plants are flowering and immediately following the flowering stage.
 When the foliage turns yellow and begins to die back, discontinue watering.